A Brief Profile of Isle of Wight Studio

 Mdina Glass : The Early Years

-Having been frustrated by the classical and somewhat staid view of glass production in the U.K.,
+Having been frustrated by the classical and somewhat staid view of glass production

-commercially produce what was the province to date of a limited number of artists producing freeformed
+way to commercially produce what was the province to date of a limited number of artists producing freeformed

-Dominic Labino, about a new wave of glass artists - working in much the same way as the massive growth of studio potters
+a new wave of glass artists - working in much the same way as the massive growth of studio potters did in the early 60's.

-did in the early 60's.
-This fired Michael's enthusiasm and spirit for the possibility of success for a one man business
+This fired Michael's enthusiasm and spirit for the possibility of success for a one man business and so felt there was

-and so felt there was a wonderful opportunity to develop and emulate this movement in the U.K. His ideas were accepted
+a wonderful opportunity to develop and emulate this movement in the U.K. His ideas were accepted in principle by the very

-in principle by the very rigid and staid hierarchy of the R.C.A. and they made moves to incorporate some of those American
+rigid and staid hierarchy of the R.C.A. and they made moves to incorporate some of those American ideas by appointing

-a peer of Michael's, Geoffrey Baxter.It did not go unnoticed by Michael that there had been publicity given to the world
+of Michael's, Geoffrey Baxter.It did not go unnoticed by Michael that there had been publicity given to the world

 press and particularly the U.K. that the British protectorate of Malta was keen to establish security